owulveryck/blog/content/post/a-philosopher-called-linda.md

 ### What is needed

-To solve the problem I don't have to fully implement the linda language.
+To solve this particular problem I don't have to fully implement the linda language.
 There is no need for the _rd_ action. _eval_ is simply a fork that I will implement using a goroutine and _in_ and _out_ do not use formal tuples.

 The actions will communicate with the tuple space via `channels`.
 Therefore I can create a type Linda composed of two channels for input and output.
-The actions will be methods of the Linda type.
+The actions will be methods of the Linda type. both _in_ and _rd_ method will get all the tuples in a loop and decide to put them back in the space or to keep it.

 {{< highlight go >}}
 type Linda struct {